• Skip to primary navigation

 I am sure you might have often wondered how to accomplish the correct way of optimizing and calculating a modified square wave such that it produced almost an identical replication of a sine wave when used in an inverter application.

 The calculations discussed in this article will help you to learn the technique through which a modified square wave circuit could be turned into sinewave equivalent.
-Let's learn the procedures.
+I have explained the procedures.

 The first criterion to accomplish this is to match the RMS value of the modified square with the sinewave counterpart in a way that the result replicates the sinusoidal waveform as closely as possible.